jhn-nt/phenotypes_of_care/README.md

 `care_phenotypes_mimic.ipynb` writes to `figures/` and `mortality_results.xlsx`:

-- Figure 1 — ΔAUROC across all four configurations, per phenotype and severity stratum
+- ΔAUROC across all four configurations, per phenotype and severity stratum
-- Figure 2 — Clinical-Regime Decomposition across the continuous SOFA spectrum
+- Clinical-Regime Decomposition across the SOFA spectrum
-- Figures 3–4 — TRM calibration curves and Expected Calibration Error
+- TRM calibration curves and Expected Calibration Error
-- Extended Data Table 2 — four-configuration results on both the race and care-quality axes
+- Four-configuration results

 `eicu_validation.ipynb` produces the equivalent four-configuration results for both eICU phenotypes (Extended Data Table 3), together with the Clinical-Regime Decomposition sweep that defines the analysis windows.

 ### Runtime

+On a standard desktop, end to end:

+- `care_phenotypes_mimic.ipynb`: approximately 60 minutes
+- `eicu_validation.ipynb`: approximately 40 minutes

 Runtime is dominated by the Clinical-Regime Decomposition sweep and the resampling: 2,000 bootstrap resamples for quartile confidence intervals, 1,000 for race, 1,000 permutations for the maximum-JT uniformity test, and 10,000 for the directional JT degradation test.

+## Reproducibility

+Results are deterministic given the same data, the pinned package versions in `requirements.txt`, and the fixed random seed (42).